The Israel-Palestinian Problem: A Biblical Solution

 We must start now to educate both Jewish and Arab children to learn to accept each other citizens of the Holy Land.
-Policymakers and civic leaders from both communities must sit down and write school curriculums that foster mutual understanding, empathy, and common purpose among the young.
-Weekend and summer camps where Jewish and Arab/ Palestinian children interact closer can foster long-term relationships between the two communities which can last generations.
+Policymakers and civic leaders from both communities must sit down and write a school curriculum that fosters mutual understanding, empathy, and shared purpose among the young.
+Weekend and summer camps where Jewish and Arab-Palestinian children interact closer can foster long-term relationships between the two communities, which can last generations.

-Israel-Jews must start taking tentative steps allowing Arabs-Palestinians to rise in the ranks in the civil service, academia, mass media, and civil society.
-The state must allow public exposure and recognition for Arabs/Palestinians who excel in their field.
-This move is important to ally the fear of Arabs/Palestinians that their fate is always to be downtrodden, always passing as second-class citizens.
+Israel-Jews must start taking tentative steps allowing Arab-Palestinians to rise in the ranks in the civil service, academia, mass media, and civil society.
+The state must enable public exposure and recognition for Arabs/Palestinians who excel in their field.
+This move is vital to ally the fear of Arabs/Palestinians that their fate is always to be downtrodden, ever passing as second-class citizens.

 vi).
 Diplomatic initiative

-Because of Hamas’s (and Islamic Jihad’s) anti-Israel policies, the people of Gaza have paid a heavy price.
+Because Hamas’s and Islamic Jihad’s anti-Israel stands, the people of Gaza, so far, have paid a heavy price.
 But now Israel must think creatively to address the Gaza problem.
 Israel must take its good relationship with Egypt and powerful Gulf states to make a bold diplomatic move.
-Israel must promise to lift its blockades against Gaza if an international consortium takes over totally in Gaza to administer the area, say, for the following 10 years.
-The consortium will ensure that Gaza disarms, develops civic societies, cultivates a normal economy, and engages with the rest of the world as a normal society.
+Israel must promise to lift its blockade against Gaza, provided that an international consortium of four countries (under the aegis of the UN, EU) agrees to take total responsibility in Gaza to administer the area at least for ten years.
+The consortium running the mandate will ensure that Gaza disarms, fosters civic societies, develops a healthy economy, and engages with Israel, the WB, and the rest of the world.

-Israel by initiating these bold steps, it can show the world its readiness and willingness to end the suffering in Gaza.
+Israel, by starting these bold steps, it can show the world its readiness and willingness to end the suffering in Gaza.

 vii).
 Democratic and Jewish